Purpose of this article

 This article explains how efficiency measures are recorded in Scaler, how they map to GRESB Real Estate Assessment indicators RA3, RA4, and RA5, and how to review and use this data through the Scores dashboard.

-Efficiency measures demonstrate that actions have been taken to improve asset performance (not just assessed), and are a core component of GRESB performance scoring.
+Efficiency measures demonstrate that actions have been taken to improve asset performance — not just assessed — and are a core component of GRESB performance scoring.
+These measures are typically implemented periodically rather than annually and may remain valid across multiple reporting cycles.

 What efficiency measures represent in Scaler